marcoschwartz/aREST/README.md

 ### Variables

 You can also directly call variables that are defined in your sketch.
-At the moment only integer & float (Arduino Mega only) variables are supported by the library.
+Integer variables are supported by the library.
+Float and String variables are also supported, but only by the Arduino Mega board & by the ESP8266.

 To access a variable in your sketch, you have to declare it first, and then call it from with a REST call.
 For example, if your aREST instance is called "rest" and the variable "temperature":
   * `rest.variable("temperature",&temperature);` declares the temperature in the Arduino sketch
   * `/temperature` returns the value of the variable in JSON format